Kon-Tiki (2012 film): Historical accuracy

 The portrayal of the raft's second-in-command, Herman Watzinger, proved controversial in Norway.
 Colleagues and relatives say Watzinger in the film is unlike the real-life Watzinger, physically or in his actions.
 Actor Baasmo Christiansen acknowledged the physical differences with a smile: "Watzinger was tall, dark, and Norwegian Youth Champion in the 100 meter.
 He was everything I'm not".
 In the film, Watzinger disobeys Heyerdahl's direct order and throws a harpoon at a whale shark under the boat, but it was actually Erik Hesselberg who harpooned the whale shark, with the crew cheering him on.
 The film's Watzinger, worried about the hemp ropes' ability to hold the balsa logs together for the entire voyage, tearfully begs Heyerdahl at sea to add steel cables Watzinger smuggled aboard but Heyerdahl's book contains no such scene and Watzinger's daughter has stated it never happened: "My father was a stout and confident man, and he never thought that way about the balsa logs and the ropes".
 Thor Heyerdahl Jr., who worked with Watzinger, concurred in the criticism of the film's portrayal of Watzinger.
-It should further be pointed out that Heyerdahl in his book explicity notes that because of the light properties of the balsa logs, the ropes were not worn down, but instead ate into the logs and that using steel cables (that had been suggested) would have worsened the problem.
+It should further be pointed out that Heyerdahl in his book explicitly notes that because of the light properties of the balsa logs, the ropes were not worn down, but instead ate into the logs and that using steel cables (that had been suggested) would have worsened the problem.
 Movie Watzinger's solution would have been harmful to the raft, but that is not explained.

 Other minor alterations from Heyerdahl's book include the ship's parrot being eaten by a shark in the film (its real-life counterpart was simply washed overboard by a large wave).
 The film also shows the crew only getting access to valuable US military equipment once they have arrived in Peru and are building the raft, whereas Heyerdahl in fact arranged for the equipment at a visit to the Pentagon before traveling to Peru.

 Release

 The film premiered on 18 August 2012 at the 40th Norwegian International Film Festival in Haugesund.
 A North American screening took place at the Toronto International Film Festival.

-The Weinstein Company acquired the distribution rights for North America and Italy in November 2012.
+The Weinstein Company acquired the distribution rights for the United States, Canada, United Kingdom and Italy in November 2012.

 Box office

 Kon-Tiki opened in Norway on 24 August 2012, setting a weekend national box office record.
-It became the highest-grossing of 2012 in Norway, earning $14,111,514, and overtaking the film Max Manus: Man of War, also by directors Rønning and Sandberg.
+It became the highest-grossing film of 2012 in Norway, earning $14,111,514, and overtaking the film Max Manus: Man of War, also by directors Rønning and Sandberg.